Vinn4s/minhasmusicas/README.md

 LinkedIn: https://linkedin.com/in/vinasdev
 Email: vinnyprado1402@gmail.com

-⭐ Contributions welcome!
-Suggestions, improvements, pull requests are highly appreciated!
+⭐ Contribute!
+Suggestions, improvements, and contributions are always welcome!
+Just open an issue or submit a pull request.